ayushya/react-haptic-button/README.md

 Enhance your User Experience with Haptic Feedback when you click the Button.*

-*Currently this is available only on Android Devices.
+*Currently available only on Android Devices.
 IOS is not supported.
 Check Browser Compatibility for more.

 ## Features